vinkashq/discourse-bbcode-lock/README.md

-# discourse-bbcode-lock
+# Lock BBCode for Discourse

-A Discourse plugin to lock post content from guest users using BBCode
+A Discourse plugin to hide post contents to guest (anonymous).

 ## Usage